igorwaw/web-advent/content/2016/05-password/index.md

 tags: ["python"]
 ---

-We're generating password by making a lot of md5 hashes and extracting specific characters.
-Nothing special, there's a handy md5 function in hashlib module from the standard library.
+We're generating a password by making a lot of md5 hashes and extracting specific characters.
+Nothing special, there's a handy md5 function in the hashlib module from the standard library.
 For part 2, I store the password as an array of characters, not string (one thing that would be easier in C...), convert on printing.
 Looks a bit messy, but makes it easier to insert characters at a specific position.

 ```python